How Long Can Yams Last In The Fridge?

 Factors Affecting Yam Shelf Life

-1. Temperature: Yams should be stored at a consistent temperature, ideally between 40°F and 45°F. Fluctuations in temperature can lead to premature spoilage.
+1. Temperature: Store yams at a consistent temperature, ideally between 40°F and 45°F. Fluctuations lead to premature spoilage.

-3. Ventilation: Proper airflow around yams is essential to prevent moisture buildup and promote even cooling.
+3. Ventilation: Airflow around the yams prevents moisture buildup and promotes even cooling.

-4. Packaging: Use breathable materials such as perforated plastic bags to store yams.
-This allows for adequate ventilation while preventing moisture retention.
+4. Packaging: Use breathable materials such as perforated plastic bags.
+This allows ventilation while preventing moisture retention.

 Factor Optimal Condition